Project Quality Management: A Guide to Processes and Techniques

-The importance of quality in project management cannot be overstated.
+The importance of quality management in project management cannot be overstated.
 Effective project quality management ensures that your team consistently delivers quality products and services.
-Your customers will take notice, and continue to rely on you for transparent, efficient, and quality work.
+Your customers will take notice and continue to rely on you for transparent, efficient, and quality work.

 What is project quality management?

-Project quality management is the process of continually measuring the quality of all activities and taking corrective action until the desired quality is achieved.
-Quality management processes help to control the cost of a project, establish standards, and determine the steps to achieving and confirming those standards.
-Effective quality management of a project also lowers the risk of product failure or unsatisfied, unhappy clients.
+Project quality management is the process of continually measuring the quality of all activities and taking corrective action until the team achieves the desired quality.
+Quality management processes help to:

 - Quality planning